paolapog/awesome-frontend-dev/typescript/never.md

 ```
 <br />

-Difference between **never** and **void**:
+### Difference between never and void:

-The 'void' type can accommodate undefined or null as a value, while 'never' cannot have any value.
+The `void` type can accommodate undefined or null as a value, while `never` cannot have any value.
 Consider the following example:

 ```typescript
 let someValue: void = undefined;